wilson0x4d/once-crunch/README.md

 ### Prerequisites

-You should be able to use Windows, Linux, or macOS as a "Host environment".
+You should be able to use Windows, Linux, or macOS as a "Host environment", with the exception that "Apple Silicon" has a broken "applehv" implementation and certain tools will not work correctly (container image will fail, and importing an image from another host will not allow the affected tools to work.)

 The scripts provided expect the environment has the following:

 - [Podman](https://podman.io/); a cross-platform tool that manages containers, pods, and images.
 - [Git](https://git-scm.com/); a free and open source distributed version control system.
 - [PowerShell](https://github.com/PowerShell/PowerShell) or `bash`, the PowerShell scripts will run on Windows, Linux, and macOS.
 For bootstrapping/installation steps both `pwsh` and `bash` scripts are provided.
-Internal to the container sometimes only one or the other exists for a particular purpose.
+Internal to the container most scripts have been updated to use Python.

 You could forego these pre-reqs, you will however need to perform dependent tasks manually through alternative means.